robosoft-ai/SMACC/README.md

  * **smacc**: The core smacc library.
 It works as a template-based c++  header library.

- * **smacc_navigation**: a set of "smacc Components" that ease the remote control of a move_base node and the creation of more complex motion strategies (changing planners, recording and undoing paths, etc.)
+ * **smacc_navigation**: a set of ros packages with some "Smacc Components" that ease the creation of high level navigation applications.
+The provided components remotelly control the move_base.
+These components helps in the creation of complex motion strategies (changing planners, recording and undoing paths, etc.)

  * **radial_motion_example**: shows a complete sample application developed with SMACC that can be reused as a canonical example of a mobile robot moving around and interacting with a custom onboard tool.